gatsbyjs/gatsby/docs/docs/testing-components-with-graphql.md

 ---
-title: Testing components with GraphQL
+title: Testing Components with GraphQL
 ---

 If you try to run unit tests on components that use GraphQL queries, you will